NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Cornered Fury.md

-When physically outmatched, you fight with unexpected ferocity.
 If a foe of a larger size than you critically hits and damages you, that foe is [[Conditions/Off-Guard|Off-Guard]] to you for 1 round.

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*